unaxfromsibiria/orange_guard_serv/README.md

 - Telegram bot in Docker with command for all available features in web API  `20%`

+- An alert message from bot for too fast changed temperature `100%`

 - Write the result in the Readme (plus an instruction how to deploy the system into new mini PC) `0%`